LoganConnor44/anki-templates/readme.md

 1. A `typing` type card is being developed utilizing Anki's `{{type:FIELD_NAME_HERE}}` functionality.
 2. Ease-in animation and a dark background could be added so users don't occasionally see a flash of default background colour when the application is loading.
 3. A skeleton card could be created (skeleton cards are essentially a newer version of a loading screen).
 But, the actual delay is minimal at the moment.
-5. A colour scheme for the web components may be a nice addition.
+4. A colour scheme for the web components may be a nice addition.
 Currently, the colour schemes are defined by question (Anki verbiage is card type or note type) types.
 Yet, adding a new attribute to define the colour scheme may be a worthwhile feature.
 This could be achieved, while also having a default scheme for each question type so if the user is okay with the default scheme no additional attributes would need to be set.
+5. Adding the ability to change the font size within the custom component would be a nice addition for users that prefer a larger typefont and/or have more screen real estate.
+	* This may include increasing the size of the character stroke animation as well.

 ----------------
 # StencilJs Document That Is Helpful